jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 There are two main setup steps needed before the pipeline can run.
 <b>
 1. Initializing Conda on the Cluster
+2. Creating your Personal Folder on the Cluster
-2. Downloading Pymol on your Computer
+3. Downloading Pymol on your Computer
 </b>

 ## Conda